 Where is Mail in Control Panel?

 The easiest way to locate Mail is to open Control Panel in Windows, and then in the Search box at the top of the window, type Mail.
-In Control Panel for Windows XP, type Mail in the Address box.

 Note The Mail icon appears after Outlook starts for the first time.